-- The Executive Headteacher to communicate the policy to the federation community and to feedback the effectiveness of the policy to Governors; - Federation governors to take a lead role in monitoring and reviewing this policy including liaising regularly with the Anti-bullying co-ordinator; - Governors, the Executive Headteacher, Senior Leaders, Teaching and Non-Teaching staff to be aware of this policy and implement it accordingly; - Staff to support and uphold the policy; - Parents/carers to support their children and work in partnership with the school; - Pupils to abide by the policy.
+- The Executive Headteacher to communicate the policy to the federation community and to feedback the effectiveness of the policy to Governors; - Federation governors to take a lead role in monitoring and reviewing this policy including liaising regularly with the Anti-bullying co-ordinator; - Governors, the Executive Headteacher, Senior Leaders, Teaching and Non-Teaching staff to be aware of this policy and implement it accordingly; - Staff to support and uphold the policy; - Parents/carers to support their children and work in partnership with the federation; - Pupils to abide by the policy.

-The named governor with lead responsibility for this policy is Mrs Rosie Hoyle.
+The named governors with lead responsibility for this policy are Mrs Rosie Hoyle and Mrs Cheryl Baxter.

-The anti-bullying co-ordinator with lead responsibility for this policy is Mrs Ros Taylor.
+The anti-bullying co-ordinator with lead responsibility for this policy is the Deputy Headteacher.